google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 ## Libraries

 - [&lt;platinum-bluetooth>](https://elements.polymer-project.org/elements/platinum-bluetooth?active=platinum-bluetooth-device) is a new set of [Polymer](https://www.polymer-project.org/) elements to discover and communicate with nearby Bluetooth devices based on the Web Bluetooth API.
+- [web-bluetooth-utils](https://www.npmjs.com/package/web-bluetooth-utils) is a npm module that adds some convenience functions to the API.

 ## Tools